DrSaeedHub/OBS-Spotify-Overlay/README.md

 **Important Notes:**
 - Free tier may spin down after 15 minutes of inactivity (services auto-wake on requests)
 - First request after spin-down can take 30-60 seconds
-- Your OBS overlay URL will be: `https://your-app-name.onrender.com/widget.html?user=USER_ID`
+- Your OBS overlay URL is shown on the dashboard after login (copy/paste it into OBS and keep the full URL, including anything after `#`)

 ### Option 2: Fly.io